Kannur International Airport: Operational infrastructure

 Kannur Airport has one runway, 07/25 which is 3050 × 45 m.
 Runway 07/25 orientation permits an obstacle-free approach.
 Runway 25's end will have Category I approach lighting and the 07 end will have simple approach lighting.
-The runway will be extended to 4000 m after the airport is commissioned.
+The runway is planned to be extended to 4000 m as part of the Phase I expansion.
 Land acquisition of about 260 acres is underway for this purpose.
 The runway will have a full-length parallel taxiway and its apron will allow 20 wide-bodied aircraft to park simultaneously.